-Large institutions such as banks and hospitals often produce text-based reports from older mainframe applications and have a need to convert these reports to PDF or TIFF.
+While not an every day task, converting landscape text files to TIFF or PDF using using Document Conversion Service is easy to set up.
+Large institutions such as banks and hospitals often produce text-based reports from older mainframe applications.
+These older reports were often designed for wide dot-matrix fanfold printers no longer in use and they now have a need to convert these reports to PDF or TIFF.

-As many of these text documents are not the standard Letter, Legal or A4 paper sizes we normally see, a few custom settings are often need to be added to the conversion profile to convert these documents.
+Many of these text documents are not the standard Letter, Legal or A4 paper sizes that you normally work with.
+We will add custom settings for paper size and margins to a conversion profile to convert these documents.

-Document Conversion Service uses Microsoft Word to convert text documents.
-We will show you how to take your text report into Word and change its layout so that it displays properly, and then map those changes into settings to add to a conversion profile suitable for processing all your text reports.
+Document Conversion Service uses Microsoft Word to convert text files.
+We will show you how to take your text report into Word and change its layout so that it displays properly.
+We then then map those changes into settings to add to a conversion profile suitable for processing these text reports.

-As an example, here is our sample text file opened in Notepad.
+Here, we have our sample text file open in Notepad.
 You can see that it is a very wide text document.
-This sample text file and two sample conversion profiles can be downloaded at the end of this article.
+You can download this sample text file and two sample conversion profiles from the link at the end of this article.

 With our text document open in Microsoft Word, we need to do the following to determine the document layout.